QBus-xyz/xyz-menu/README.md

 ## Description
 A different take on NUI menu.
 I like the simplified use of exports, the ability to use html style in the button text, and I added the ability to pass tables of data in the button actions.
-Continued work from BR-Menu.
-I tried to push a PR to his repo that was never merged, so here we are.
+This is work that I continued to do after my PR to [BR-Menu](https://github.com/BrunoMarc123/BR-Menu) was closed without merge.

 ![](https://i.imgur.com/aF3EktU.png)
 ## Usage